 The enclosure method is often seen as one of the easiest ways to sequester lead paint that has been used to cover large areas like walls.
 Provided the area is still structurally sound, it can be covered with a large wall covering that will completely enclose and isolate the lead paint.
 One of the biggest drawbacks is that enclosures can only be used on large and relatively flat areas like walls.

-The replacement method of lead paint abatement involves completely removing the molding, window, or even the entire door that has been covered or painted in lead paint.
+The replacement method of lead paint abatement involves completely removing the molding (and testing for mold), window, or even the entire door that has been covered or painted in lead paint.
 This method is one of the easiest and quickest ways to completely get rid of lead-painted components, but it also loses most of that advantage if the surrounding area has had lead paint used on it.
 It’s also not ideal for those on limited budgets, since the requirement of physically replacing the windows or door makes it a more costly option than some alternatives.

 Paint removal is one of the most extensive and labor-intensive options, but it’s also an option that allows the homeowner to completely retain their original components while also completely removing the potential for lead contamination in the future.
 Not only is lead paint removal incredibly labor-intensive, but it must be done by a qualified contractor that is certified to work with and dispose of lead paint.
 These two factors combine to make lead paint removal one of the more costly options.